 Martha Joins the Staff

-Two years ago, we moved our on-premise Remedy IT service management solution to the cloud so that our staff could take advantage of new and innovative capabilities—for example, cognitive automation—that come with BMC Helix Remedy and BMC Helix Digital Workplace.
-We created Martha using the capabilities of BMC Helix Innovation Studio and the BMC Helix Chatbot, both of which are part of Helix Digital Workplace.
+Two years ago, we moved our on-premise Remedy IT service management solution to the cloud so that our staff could take advantage of new and innovative capabilities—for example, cognitive automation—that come with BMC Helix ITSM and BMC Helix Digital Workplace.
+We created Martha using the capabilities of BMC Helix Platform and the BMC Helix Chatbot, both of which are part of Helix Digital Workplace.

 We used YouTube videos, email, and Twitter to entice people to contact Martha instead of the service desk.
 It was an easy sell because students prefer using the latest technologies to get what they need on their own.